Sing-Li/Instant-web-applications-with-Meteor/README.md

 While the original code worked well with Meteor 0.6.3.1; the Meteor platform itself is undergoing some rapid changes as it heads towards release 1.0.
 Some changes broke compatibility with 0.6.3.1.

-This repository contains code that will be updated periodically to work with the current version of Meteor.
+This repository contains code that will be updated periodically to work with the most current version of Meteor.

 ### NEW UPDATE

 The code is now compatible with Meteor 0.7.1.2.
 Download [the zip file here](https://bitbucket.org/singli/instant-web-applications-with-meteor/downloads/code4meteor0_7_0_1.zip).

+### NEW UPDATE for BlueMix users

+Please note that:
+* BlueMix is currently in beta and active development
+* Meteor is currently changing rapidly as it heads towards 1.0 release

+The following notes on BlueMix deployment are based on BlueMix beta week-number-1 + Meteor Preview 0.7.1.2 and may become out of date quickly.

+* After you run meteor bundle on an app, it becomes a node application that can be deployed (anywhere, including BlueMix)
+* Remove the fiber implementation in the bundle, it is native to your platform, follow the README in the Meteor bundle you created
+* Make sure you use the Golang version of the cf client for BlueMix, version 6.0+, not the older Ruby one
+* Use the Heroku Node.js build-pack
+* Create a package.json file for npm
+* Create a MongoD service instance in BlueMix for each of your apps
+* Locate the URL from the MongoD service instance, and set MONGO_URL environment variable on BlueMix;  use 'cf env'
+* Set the ROOT_URL environment variable on BlueMix; use 'cf env'

+For the near future, I am developing a [BlueMix Meteor build-pack](http://www.ibm.com/) with aim to ease Meteor BlueMix deployment.

-### NEW UPDATE for Docker users
+### NEW UPDATE for Docker 0.8+ users

 If you are already using Docker and want the fastest path to samples nirvana, you can have all three applications running in under a minute within a single LXC on a host/VPS (with 1GB RAM or more - otherwise you may run of of memory) using just these two commands: